adamlash/usd-import-export-for-dtb/README.md

 *The created Module Entity Instances within the 'Explore' Screen*

-# Notebook Setup & Demo Runthrough
+# Notebook Setup and Demo Runthrough
 With the following steps, we will extract any relevant metadata embeded within the 3D file, from here we will run the notebook to extract the data, so we can use it within our Digital Twin.

 ## Notebook Setup